stroxler/learn-c-2023/clox/README.md

 quickly this way (usually in that case you can get pretty far from just figuring out the current line of code).

+If you need to print-debug pointer arithmetic (this didn't come up for me until I was debugging off-by-one-errors in the jump patching), the pattern you want is to cast to `size_t` and then print (assuming you want decimal) using `%zu`.

 # Precedence and Pratt Parsing

 Pratt parsing is a little weird to get used to, I tried to take some inline